jkaminsky2/Recipe-Rating-Predictive-Model-Based-on-Food-Recipes-DataFrame/README.md

 The hyperparameters that gave the best results were:
 * `max_depth`: 10
-* `min_samples_split`: 300
+* `min_samples_split`: 275
 * `criterion`: 'entropy'

 Compared to the baseline model, the final model includes additional features and uses a more advanced modeling algorithm.
 By incorporating information about the number of steps, cooking time, and number of ingredients, as well as one-hot encoding the categorical features of the reviews, the model can capture more nuanced patterns in the data.
 Additionally, the decision tree classifier can handle non-linear relationships and interactions between features.
 The grid search helped in finding the best hyperparameters, resulting in a model that is fine-tuned for the data.
 Overall, the final model's performance shows a significant improvement over the baseline model in overall accuracy due to the inclusion of these additional features and the use of a more sophisticated algorithm.
-However, this comes at the cost of guessing 5's more often; this is due to the overall frequency of 5's in the dataset, leading to possible trends being overlooked by this fact.
+However, this comes at the cost of the bias of guessing 5's more often; this is due to the overall frequency of 5's in the dataset, leading to possible trends being overlooked by this fact.

-#DELETE
-Our final model also predicts more of the other ratings ('1', '2', '3', '4') rather than mostly predicting the rating of '5'.
-This is important because if we mostly guess '5', then our prediction model is not all that useful.

 ---